louiyo/twohundredbpm/README.md

 ## Project 1 :

 ### Description :
 The goal of this project is to predict whether a particule is a boson or not depending on specific features.
-The dataset we analyize are the train and test set, of size (250000,30) and (568238,30) respectively.
+The dataset we analyize are the training and test set, of size (250000,30) and (568238,30) respectively.

 ### Architecture :
-The project is coded with Python3 using the numpy library only.
+The project is coded with Python3 using the numpy library only, and seaborn for visualization.

 ### Implementations :
 For the computer to learn the prediction model, we give a variety of methods including **Least Squares** (with (stochastic) gradient descent), **ridge regression**, and **logistic regression**.
 These are the basic implementations :